Inflectra/rapise-documentation/docs/RVL/Columns.md

 By default RVL always displays column `H`.
 It is sometimes useful (to store temp value, add a note etc).

 One may show more columns.
-To do this open the file (i.e. `Main.rvl.xlsx`) in the spreadsheet editor or Excel and define some values in columns `I`, `J` etc respectively.
-Now if you open it in RVL you will see it:
+To do this open the file (i.e. `Main.rvl.xlsx`) in the spreadsheet editor or Excel and define some values in columns `I`, `J` etc respectively:

 ![Excel Columns](img/CustomColumnsExcel.png)